Bernardo-Salgado/C0-Compiler/README.md

 # C0-Compiler
-A compiler that converts C0 coe (a simplified C dialect) into MIPS assembly.
+A compiler that converts C0 code (a simplified C dialect) into MIPS assembly.